Go to main content

 Warning and preparations

-In September 1943, the family, which now - in addition to Mathias and Jenny - also included the children Alice Sophie (16), Birthe (15), Inge (6) and Oscar Max (5), was approached by the family doctor and good friend Aage Pedersen.
-He had hastily rushed out to the family, who lived in a villa on Høyrups Allé.
+In September 1943, the family, which now - in addition to Max and Jenny - also included the children Alice Sophie (16), Birte (15), Inge (6) and Oscar Max (5), was visited by the family's doctor and good friend Aage Pedersen.
+He had hurried to the family, who lived in a villa on Høyrups Allé.
 It was evening and after curfew, but as a doctor he had certain powers.
 Aage came with a disturbing message and request: the family had to immediately pack the most necessary things and leave home.
-He was taken directly from their mutual friend, later minister of the church and minister of culture, Bodil Koch (1903-1972), from whom he had received the message that the occupying power would launch an action against the Danish Jews.
+He had come directly from their mutual friend, later Minister of Church and Culture, Bodil Koch (1903-1972), from whom he had received the message that the occupying power would launch an action against the Danish Jews.
 This action would also affect the Lewisohn family.
-It was not a message that there was reason to doubt, because Bodil Koch had received the information directly from GF Duckwitz (1904-1973), Nazi and shipping expert for the German occupying power in Denmark, who himself had the information from the initiator Dr. Werner Best.

 Aage Pedersen offers to adopt the couple's youngest child, Oscar:

-"...even, they would have adopted Oscar, but we agreed to face what the Future brings in united Flock, with a stiff arm!" writes Jenny in a letter to her mother, dated 29 September 1943.
-The letter that Jenny writes to her mother and the memoirs that she writes during and just after the stay in Sweden 1943-45 are crucial for understanding the couple's experiences and the meaning of the cigarette case.
+“... themselves, they would have adopted Oscar, but we agreed to face what the future brings in a united flock, with a firm hand!”
+Jenny writes in a letter to her mother, dated September 29, 1943.
+The letter that Jenny writes to her mother and the memories that she writes during and immediately after her stay in Sweden 1943-45, are crucial for understanding the couple's experiences and the significance of the cigarette case.
 The memories can be found together with the letter in a digital copy at the Danish Jewish Museum.

-As soon as the doctor has driven again, the couple quietly walk around the villa and pack for what they imagine will be a few weeks 'in the country'.
-They pack the children's winter clothes, but completely forget to pack clothes for Mathias.
-But of course he has the gold cigarette case - the gift from his brother - with him.
-Early the next morning they wake the children with the message that they have to take the train at 8. from Klampenborg station.
-From there, the journey goes to the family's holiday home 'Solkrogen' near Gilleleje, where they will await the situation.
+As soon as the doctor has left, the couple quietly walks around the villa and packs for what they imagine will be a few weeks 'in the country'.
+They pack the children's winter clothes, but completely forget to pack clothes for Max.
+But he has the gold cigarette case - the gift from his brother - with him, of course.
+Early the next morning they wake the children with the message that they have to take the train at 8 o'clock from Klampenborg station.
+From there they go to the family's holiday home 'Solkrogen' near Gilleleje, where they will wait out the situation.

 On the run

-The trip to 'Solkrogen' takes place relatively undramatically and on Thursday d.
-On September 30, the family wakes up and looks out at a beautiful, sunny and quiet Øresund.
-For a moment, Jenny considers going back to Copenhagen to see her father, who is hospitalized, and to get clothes for Mathias, but after a call from some friends, she has second thoughts.
-Instead, Mathias goes to Gilleleje, where he intercepts news that makes the family determined to flee to Sweden as quickly as possible.
-Later that day, all measures are taken.
+The trip to 'Solkrogen' is relatively uneventful and on Thursday, September 30, the family wakes up to a beautiful, sunny and quiet Øresund.
+For a moment, Jenny considers going back to Copenhagen to see her father, who is in the hospital, and to get clothes for Max, but after a call from some friends, she has second thoughts.
+Instead, Max goes to Gilleleje, where he intercepts news that makes the family determined to flee to Sweden as soon as possible.
+Later that day, all arrangements are made.

 A little after eight in the evening, the family is picked up by a car.
 The youngest child, Oscar, has fallen ill, so he is well wrapped in two duvets.
 They say goodbye to 'Solkrogen' and are driven to Gilleleje, where they are welcomed by the wholesaler couple Mr. and Mrs. Eltang and the manufacturer Mr. Jacobsen.